Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Normalization Methods as Preconditioning

-\end{theorem} The amount of the improvement in conditioning depends on how large $\mu$ is.
-For example, if $\mu=0$, i.e. the data is already centered, then centering does not change the data and hence the conditioning.

-Furthermore, the norm of the $i$-th row of $X- \mu e^T$ is $\sqrt{N} \sigma_i$.
+see Theorem 4 of \cite{lan22}, where it is stated in terms of the transposes of those matrices.
+The amount of the improvement in conditioning depends on how large $\mu$ is.
+For example, if $\mu=0$, i.e. the data is already centered, then centering does not change the data and the conditioning.
+Furthermore, since $\sigma_i^2$ is the variance of the $i$-th row of $X$, the norm of the $i$-th row of $X- \mu e^T$ is $\sqrt{N} \sigma_i$.
 Then, after the scaling by $\sigma_i$, the $i$-th row of $\tilde X_e$ has norm $\sqrt{N}$.
 Thus all rows of $ \tilde X_e$ have the same norm $\sqrt{N}$, including the first row $e^T$.
-As seen in Theorem \ref{sluis_ori}, this provides nearly optimal condition number under scaling.
 Therefore, the standardization improves the conditioning of the extended data matrix $\tilde X_e$ in two ways: orthogonality and constant row norms.
+We state their effects in the following theorem.